olinml2024/olinml2024.github.io/activities/day10.markdown

 {% include agenda.html content=agenda %}

 # Mapping key concepts of learning as optimization
 We'll do a quick class activity to map out the key concepts.
+Here is [a list that the instructors put together](../assignments/assignment09/LearningAsOptimizationTakeaways)

 # Overfitting in Neural Networks